 M&M Excavating used to refer to it as a “dreaded, day-long Monday ritual”, and the experience is all too familiar at heavy civil construction operations of all sizes and specialties.

-Two or three employees at that company used to spend most of the day pouring over job reports and time cards for work performed the previous week.
-They would communicate back and forth by phone, text or e-mail with colleagues in the field to decipher data and resolve discrepancies.
+Two or three employees at that company used to spend most of the day pouring over job reports and time cards for work performed at each job sit the previous week.
+They would communicate back and forth by phone, text or e-mail with colleagues in the field to decipher time keeping data and resolve discrepancies.
 Then, they had to re-key all the data manually into the payroll system.

 Sound familiar?
 While it may not be the biggest reason contractors implement the B2W Track solution for field performance tracking and analysis, the positive impact on automating the payroll process also pays off in the form of improved payroll accuracy, elimination of redundant data entry and the need for corrections.